What is honors?

 Is it possible to join more than one honors program?

 Absolutely!
-Whether you have majors in two different departments/colleges or you are a member of the University Honors Program looking to complete honors in your major as well, we highly encourage students to consider dual honors.
-Participating in dual honors allows you to graduate with two types of honors distinction and can serve as both a challenge and a further enhancement of your academic experience at UNC Charlotte.
+Whether you have majors in two different departments/colleges or you are a member of the University Honors Program looking to pursue honors in your major, we encourage students to consider dual honors.
+Participating in dual honors allows you to graduate with two types of honors distinction on your transcript and can serve as both a challenge and a further enhancement of your academic experience at UNC Charlotte.

 What should I do if I have more questions?

-If you have further questions about joining an honors program or which programs you are eligible for, feel free to contact our office online, by phone at 704-687-7197, or in person by dropping in at our offices in Levine Hall.
-There will always be students and staff who are happy to answer your questions.
+If you have further questions about joining an honors program or which programs you are eligible for, feel free to contact our office online, by phone at 704-687-7197, or in person by dropping in at our offices in the administrative wing of Levine Hall.
+Students and staff are happy to answer your questions.

 Or you can come visit us during one of UNC Charlotte's Explore sessions!